🧠Working With AI the Right Way | Knowledge Boundaries & Assumption Control — Chapter Eight

 Say What You Know

-Stating what you already understand prevents redundancy and misalignment.
+Stating what you understand prevents redundancy.

 “I understand the basics.”